-SASPA, San Antonio School for the Performing Arts, has long enjoyed a reputation for providing quality training from classical ballet to orchestral instrumentation, voice and acting.
+San Antonio School for the Performing Arts (SASPA), has long enjoyed a reputation for providing quality training from classical ballet to orchestral instrumentation, voice and acting.

-The staff includes school director Scott M. Conway and a contracted faculty of professionals which are degreed and or have the equivalent professional experience.
-Together they work closely to achieve a unified style, a diversified curriculum, a distinctively clean professional training which easily allows the young professional to be hired in dance companies nationally or internationally.
+The staff includes school director Scott M. Conway B.F.A., A.E.A and a contracted faculty of professionals which are degreed and/or have the equivalent professional experience.

 (Dance Basics, Ballet, Jazz, Tap) is native to San Antonio and began her tratinging in 1990.
 She performed in ACDC’s very first Nutcracker and the subsequent nine years.
 She also performmed in a Mid-Summer Night’s Dream and as the part of Queen Bee in ACDC’s first production of Lepifoptera.
 She was a company member of Alam o City Dance Company from 1998-2000.
 Katie was also a dance for in 2000.
 In 2001 Katie was crowned Miss Fiesta San Antonio and was the president and choreographer fo Texass A&M’s Celestial for 2 seasons.
 Starting in 2003 she was the Director of Tombstone Texas, a wild west dinner show as part of Christmas Liights In The Park in College Stateion.
 Katie graduated 2004 with BA in English.
 She also worked in radio before she started a family.
 Katie and her family moved back to San Antonio prompltly and got back to SASPA.
 Katie loves teaching and performing.